TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Organize_Functions/README.txt

 % The amount the time range is changed by is based on the checkboxes of the
 % time control panel

-%NOTE: app.sCheckBox are the check box fields in the GUI time control
+%NOTE: app.TimeSpanControlDropDown are the check box fields in the GUI time control
 %specifying the amount of data to plot

 % Inputs: